Little Free Library

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

 Little Free Libraries are small community volunteer-run book exchange boxes which help foster a sense of community and a love of literacy among those who use and maintain them.
-Little Free Library believes that all people are empowered when the opportunity to discover a personally relevant book to read is not limited by time or space.
 Community members are encouraged to take a free book or leave a book.
+Founded in 2009, by Tod Bol who said “I really believe in a Little Free Library on every block and a book in every hand.
+I believe people can fix their neighborhoods, fix their communities, develop systems of sharing, learn from each other, and see that they have a better place on this planet to live.”

 To find a Little Free Library near you, click here to be redirected to the official Little Free Library map.